 - Visit the UNESCO World Heritage-listed Auschwitz-Birkenau concentration camp complex

-- See prison barracks, watch a documentary film about the camps and learn about the millions of Jewish prisoners who were sent there
+- See prison barracks, watch a documentary film about the camps, and learn about the lives of the prisoners who were sent there

 - Explore the Wieliczka Salt Mine, another of Poland’s UNESCO World Heritage Sites

 - Go hundreds of feet underground and see spectacular salt formations like the Chapel of St. Kinga